carbon-design-system/carbon/docs/style.md

 Authoring component styles under a mixin allows the design system to:

-- Control when the CSS for accordion gets emitted
+- Control when the CSS for accordion gets emitted, or not emitted, from the library
 - Allows us to author experimental or future styles in a separate mixin and toggle its inclusion through feature flags
 - Could allow developers consuming the design system to control when styles get